 Advanced Practice Registered Nurses are registered nurses (RNs), who receive additional education, in the form of master's degree or higher, within one of four advanced practice nursing roles.
 The four roles are: certified nurse practitioners, certified registered nurse anesthetists, certified nurse-midwives and clinical nurse specialists.
 Lurie Children's employs nurse practitioners (NPs), certified registered nurse anesthetists (CRNAs) and clinical nurse specialists (CNS).
-Nurse practitioners serve as primary, and in some cases, specialty care providers, diagnosing and treating a variety of illnesses.
-Clinical nurse specialists provide patient care and expert advice in one of several nursing practice specialties related to the setting CRNAs specilatiz in providing anesthesia and sedation.
+Nurse practitioners serve as primary, and, in some cases, specialty care providers, diagnosing and treating a variety of illnesses.
+Clinical nurse specialists provide patient care and expert advice in one of several nursing practice specialties related to the setting.
+CRNAs specialize in providing anesthesia and sedation.
 APRNs prescribe medications, order and interpret diagnostic testing, diagnose and treat illness, and provide patient and family education.

 A master's degree is the minimum degree required to be licensed as an APRN.
 Prior to licensure, the APRN must be board certified in the area of specialty, by a nationally approved certifying body.
 APRNs are regulated primarily by State Boards of Nursing.
 The authority given by state licensure varies based on state law and state Board of Nursing regulations.

 All Advance Practice Providers (APPs) collaborate, consult with, or refer to physicians.
 This collaboration happens as a prudent and necessary part of delivering quality, safe, evidence-based care to patients.
-Many practice in healthcare teams with physicians and other types of health care providers.
-At Lurie Children's, APNs and PAs are privileged and credentialed members of the Medical Staff, and follow the policies and procedures set forth by the Medical Staff Bylaws.
+Many practice in health care teams with physicians and other types of health care providers.
+At Lurie Children's, APRNs and PAs are privileged and credentialed members of the Medical Staff, and follow the policies and procedures set forth by the Medical Staff Bylaws.
 APPs have prescriptive authority and are able to bill for reimbursement of services.

-APPs practice in 25 different specialty and sub-specialty areas, at all of our outreach locations, and are nationally board certified in the specialty areas of anesthesia, pediatrics, family, neonatal populations.
+APPs practice in 25 different specialty and sub-specialty areas, at all of our outreach locations, and are nationally board certified in the specialty areas of anesthesia, pediatrics, family, and neonatal populations.